faisalmemon/ios-crash-dump-analysis-book/examples/icdab_avx_osx/avxCrashExplanation.md

  /Users/USER/Desktop/*/icdab_avx.app/Contents/MacOS/icdab_avx
 ```

-If we see that an Apple Silicon Mac has crashed our app in this way, we could quickly search for any vector instructions if we have such a suspicion.
+If we see that an Apple Silicon Mac has crashed our app in this way, we could quickly search for any vector instructions\index{Vector instruction!AVX} if we have such a suspicion.

 ```
 # objdump -d icdab_avx.app/Contents/MacOS/icdab_avx | grep vmov |